 Natural Methods for Getting Rid of Sinus Headaches

 Hot showers.
 The steam will help thin out the mucous in your nose and help to keep the sinuses moist, thereby cutting down on irritation and potential inflammation.
 Besides, who doesn’t like a good, hot shower when you’re feeling like hell?

 Eucalyptus and peppermint.
 Contain essential oils which are naturally antibiotic.
 More importantly, they help to clear out mucous when inhaled.
 You can mix a few leaves or a few drops of extract into some hot water and inhale the steam.
 Another option is to soak a wash rag in the “tea” and place it over your nose for a few minutes.

 Hydration.
 Liquids are always important whenever you are under the weather.
 There is little that is more soothing for a sinus headache or sore throat than a nice, warm cup of tea.
-Find one that contains Vitamin C (or serve with a slice of lemon) as it will help to boost your immune system.
+Find one that contains Vitamin C (or toss a slice or two of lemon in the mug) as it will help to boost your immune system.

 Compresses.
 Alternate warm and cold compresses to relieve sinus pain and sinus pressure.
 Place a hot towel or washcloth across your sinuses for about three minutes.
 Then place a cold compress across your sinuses for 30 seconds.
 Alternate three more times, and repeat the treatment about four times a day.